 As a full-time Film & TV production student at ADMI, Koome graduated (pictured) while working as a freelance photographer, videographer and DJ for multiple companies.

 Koome, now an ADMI alumni, started off by volunteering as a videographer and photographer in school related events.
 After all, he was attending film production classes.
 An internationally acclaimed media conglomerate where Koome interned, would turn out to be his employer.

 He shares the following tips on how to succeed as a student in the creative industry.

 What better way to perfect what you learn?
 A sound engineering student should be part of the sound crew at a concert, to understand sound engineering techniques used in different set-ups.

-Make time after classes to attend industry related events.
-That make up artist you meet may know a client who could use an amateur photographer for a wedding.
-If you are serious with that photography course, you will take decent pictures, gain experience and get calls from your potential clients.
+Make time after classes to attend industry-related events.
+That make-up artist you meet may know a client who could use an amateur photographer for a wedding.
+If you are serious with that photography course, you will take great pictures, gain experience, and get calls from potential clients.

-Do not write up your resume after graduating.
-Build it as a student.
-That graphic design award, film award nomination or certificate of attendance documentation could go a long way into getting you a job.
-Make the resume catchy while you have the chance.
+Don't wait to write up your resume until after graduating.
+Build it while you are still a student.
+That graphic design award, film award nomination, or certificate of attendance documentation could go a long way into getting you a job.
+Accomplishments, even while a student, demonstrate both the hard and soft skills you have worked hard to acquire.
 You have to back up that diploma or degree.

 5. Find out how the industry works

 Sadly, the passion you have and the certification attained will not shield you from real industry experience.
 Your lecturer can cut the budget, or have you re-do the project proposal over and over again.
 While these experiences can feel unpleasant, it's good to learn exactly what awaits you.

 If the dream is to own a school of music production, intern with one and learn how it's run.
 Also, those graphic design projects that your lecturer will turn down, or think highly of, are the same projects you can design when looking for a job.